LOUISIANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Louisiana Marriage Records Public Information?

 Louisiana marriage records become public information and are thus available to anyone after 50 years.
-Records of marriage certificates that are less than 50 years and obtained in the parish of Orleans are available from the Bureau of Vital Records and Statistics of the Louisiana Department of Health.
+Records of marriage certificates that are less than 50 years old and obtained in the parish of Orleans are available from the Bureau of Vital Records and Statistics of the Louisiana Department of Health.
 Public marriage records obtained in a different parish are available from the Office of the Clerk of the Court of that parish.

 How Do I Obtain Louisiana Marriage Records?

 Marriage records less than 50 years and for marriages that occurred in the parish of Orleans are available from the Vital Records Registry.
-Records less than 50 years for marriages that occurred in parishes other than Orleans are available from the Clerk of the Court of the parish.
+Records of less than 50 years for marriages that occurred in parishes other than Orleans are available from the Clerk of the Court of the parish.
 Records that are over 50 years old are retained at the State Archives.

 Orleans Parish marriage records can be requested online, by mail, or by walk-in applications.
 Records cost $5 for each copy.
 All requests must include a completed application form, proper identification, and complete fees.
 Requests should be sent to: